 “The other downside, if you choose to look at it that way, is that there are only 10 sportsbooks to pick from.
 States like Colorado already have more options than Indiana, even though they haven’t had legal sports betting for nearly as long.”

-The market will ultimately decide the winners and losers of Virginia sportsbooks.
+The market will ultimately decide the winners and losers of Virginia online sportsbooks.
 However, if the market remains balanced and competitive, players could reap the rewards.

 Restrictions on certain bets